- Adapting your strategy to suit the needs of your brand:

 - Recorded video of the presentation with slides and audio.

 - Quality Assurance Checklist (Word).

 Who is the course for?

 Helena has a decade of digital content experience for brands such as Amazon and Samsung.
-She currently works as a Senior Web Producer at Sony PlayStation.
+She currently works as Senior Manager, Digital Experience & Strategy at Sony PlayStation.